mmastrac/webfont-dl/README.md

 Downloads a set of web fonts specified by `@font-face` rules in a CSS file.
 By default, `woff` equivalents are inlined (since the modern browsers all support it).

+By inlining `woff` files, this reduces the number of server roundtrips by two in the best case (the external CSS and `woff` files), one in the worst (just the external CSS).
+By reducing roundtrips we can reduce the amount of time we risk showing a flash of unstyled or hidden text content.

 Examples
 ========